 Brut, Sec, Demi-Sec – what do these strange-sounding words mean?
 These are some of the terms used to describe the sweetness level in sparkling wines and Champagnes.
 Unlike other wines, you won’t hear terms like dry, semi-dry, semi-sweet, or sweet when you are checking out the label of your favorite bottle of bubbly.

-The sweetness of sparkling wines is determined when sparkling wine makers add the dosage.
+The sweetness of traditional method sparkling wines is determined when sparkling wine makers add the dosage.
 Once we finish disgorging, the bottle of bubbly is free of yeast and ready for the finishing touches.
 However, in the process of removing the frozen yeast during disgorging, some of the sparkling wine shoots out of the bottle.
 This is actually rather fortunate as it allows the winemaker to put his final stamp on the wines.
 He will carefully create a liquor made of still wines and sugar to add in order to complete the flavor profile by “topping off” each bottle.
-This is the dosage; the amount of sugar used for the dosage varies and will dictate the sweetness of the wine.
+This is the dosage; the amount of sugar in the dosage varies and dictates the sweetness of the wine.
 Our winemaking team does quite a bit of taste testing before they decide on the final dosage.
 While they might have a general idea as to how dry they would like the final bubbly to taste, there is a careful balancing act going on at the same time as they look for the right formula to balance the acidity and bring out all the amazing flavors.

 Brut: 0-1.2% or 0-15 g/L residual sugar

 “Brut” is a French word that means uncut, rough or raw referring to the natural or raw state in which a champagne or sparkling wine is bottled.
 This style of sparkling wine is the driest.
 Within this broad Brut category, there are some additional sub-categories often used to further depict the dryness of these sparkling wines.

 - Extra Brut describes sparkling wines that have less than 6 g/L of residual sugar.